-Before registration for second year begins in July, students should decide if they want to declare a concentration or stay in the main program Environmental Science.
+Before registration for second year begins, students may decide if they want to declare a concentration or stay in the main program Environmental Science.
 Adding a minor is another element to consider.
 Elements such as concentrations and minors are the student’s choice, not required.

 - Environmental Science Seminar (ENSC 1500)

 - General Chemistry I (CHEM 1001)

 - Exploring Planet Earth (ERTH 1006)